andmarios/crypto/nacl/padsecret/README.md

 Optionally it can compress the data before encrypting them.

 The encryption key is padded with a user provided pad.
 Padsecret is very fast, thus it is useful when you want to exchange many messages.
+It is less secure from saltsecret, due to the constant user provided pad and some other design decisions (i.e key arguments as strings).

 Beyond the default methods (`Encrypt(msg []byte)`, `Decrypt(msg []byte)`), it also provides an `io.Reader` and an `io.Writer` interface to decrypt or encrypt data.
 Since we don't have a stream cipher, these methods need to have available